quant-shop/fatalv2/README.md

 This repository contains some of the base modifications used by our lab in the analysis of [fatal police interactions](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/).
 Visitors may examine and utilize the integration and modifications outlined to help them prepare for further analysis.
 Base data files come from the [Fatal Force Database](https://github.com/washingtonpost/data-police-shootings) and many other sources; here we also share the integration of US Census data using the [`tidycensus`](https://walker-data.com/tidycensus/) and [`censusapi`](https://github.com/hrecht/censusapi) packages.

 Shared here are the public files for the **Community Data Fellowship** research projects at [Howard University](https://howard.edu/) and [Morehouse College](https://morehouse.edu/) conducted in spring 2023 and fall 2023.
-Lab members should only stage and commit open code.
+Lab members and collaborators should only stage and commit open code; if there is a question it likely means you should ask and use the project's private repository.

 Funding for this project was provided by [Data.org](https://data.org/) in collaboration with the [The University of Chicago Data Science Institute](https://datascience.uchicago.edu/) as a part of the Institute's [Capacity Accelerator Network](https://datascience.uchicago.edu/outreach/capacity-accelerator-network/).